Dakota State University: Athletics

 The Dakota State athletic teams are called the Trojans.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the North Star Athletic Association (NSAA) as a founding member since the 2013–14 academic year.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference, which they joined during the 2025–26 academic year.
+Previously, they were members of the North Star Athletic Association (NSAA) as a founding member, which started during the 2013–14 academic year.
 The Trojans previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2011–12 to 2012–13; and in these defunct conferences: the Dakota Athletic Conference (DAC) from 2000–01 to 2010–11; and the South Dakota Intercollegiate Conference (SDIC) from 1917–18 to 1999–2000.

-Dakota State competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, and track & field (indoor and outdoor); while women's sports include basketball, cross country, softball, track and field (indoor and outdoor) and volleyball; and co-ed sports include eSports.
+Dakota State competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, and track & field (indoor and outdoor); while women's sports include basketball, soccer, cross country, softball, track and field (indoor and outdoor) and volleyball; and co-ed sports include eSports.

 Brian Kern Family Stadium

 In August 2024, Dakota State University opened the Brian Kern Family Stadium, a facility with a seating capacity of 2,533.
-The stadium hosted its inaugural game on August 29, 2024, where the DSU Trojans Football Team played against Dakota Wesleyan University.
+The stadium hosted its inaugural game on August 29, 2024, where the Trojans beat the Dakota Wesleyan Tigers by a score of 34–3.
 In addition to university athletics, the stadium also serves as a venue for the local Madison High School football games.
 The opening of the stadium was part of the Beacom PREMIER Complex development, aimed at enhancing athletic facilities on campus.